IkshaMalhotra/QuickKeys---React-vite-Frontend/README.md

 # QuickKeys – Seamless Car Rental Platform

 **QuickKeys** is a modern, responsive car rental platform built using **React**, **Tailwind CSS**, and **Vite**.
 Designed for both renters and vehicle owners, the platform simplifies the process of browsing, booking, and managing car rentals with an intuitive user experience and clean, fast-loading UI.
+Backend currently under development.

 ---